becastil/becastil-data-prototype-2/README.md

 ```

 > **Strict validation:** headers are case-sensitive and order-sensitive.
 Percent values may include `%`, currency values may include `$` and commas, and Y/N flags are normalized automatically.
+> When the upload includes `Domestic Hospital Claims` and `Total Hospital Medical Claims`, the dashboard auto-calculates `Non Domestic Hospital Claims` as the difference so you never have to maintain that column manually.

 ### Step 2: Enter Monthly Fees